- What a Dynamic Tag is?

 - Image from options — the image from the meta field, which you have chosen to use like an Options Page;

 - User Image — the photo from the meta field added to the User Profile.

 This list of tags is shown for widgets that display text information or links (like Text Editor, Button, or Heading).

 - Custom Field — the data from one of the meta fields added to the Custom Post Type;

 - Term Field — the value of the meta field you created for the Custom Taxonomy;

 - Option — the data you put into a particular Options Page;

 - User Field — the data from the meta field you added to the User Profile;

-- Query Results Count — the data from the query, created with Query Builder.
+- Query Results Count — the number of query results, created with Query Builder;

 Query Results Count dynamic tag